Intel® Geti™ Logo

 All of these challenges highlight why it is so necessary for humans to remain involved as much as possible in artificial intelligence-based solutions.
 At the end of the day, AI and machine learning is best used to enhance human expertise, not replace it.

-The new Intel® Geti platform offers an easy-to-use computer vision AI solution allowing users to label, train, and optimize AI machine learning models.
+The new Intel® Geti software offers an easy-to-use computer vision AI solution allowing users to label, train, and optimize AI machine learning models.

-The Intel® Geti platform reduces the time needed to build models by eliminating the complexities of model development and harnessing greater collaboration between teams.
+Intel® Geti software reduces the time needed to build models by eliminating the complexities of model development and harnessing greater collaboration between teams.

-Learn how you can build AI models at scale with Intel® Geti™ platform.
+Learn how you can build AI models at scale with Intel® Geti™ software.

 ×